FIDEScommunity/FIDES-credential-schemas/README.md

 ## Repository structure

-- `data-schemas/sd-jwt/` — JSON Schemas for credentials that use the SD-JWT VC format
+- `data-schemas/sd-jwt/` — JSON Schema files for credentials that use the SD-JWT VC format
-- `data-schemas/vcdm/` — JSON Schemas for credentials that use the W3C VCDM 2.0 VC format
+- `data-schemas/vcdm/` — JSON Schema files for credentials that use the W3C VCDM 2.0 VC format

 ## Status